oaworks/oa-works/src/about/governance/index.md

 hero_heading_1: "We’re a mission-driven non-profit project governed by our community"
 hero_content_1: "Our Advisory Committee has powers to shape OA.Works and has members from our partners and the library community."
 hero_heading_2: "Every aspect of how we’re run is open, not just our code"
-hero_content_2: "We’re committed to being transparent, ethical business models & the Principles for Open Scholarly Infrastructure."
+hero_content_2: "We’re committed to being transparent, ethical business models, and the Principles of Open Scholarly Infrastructure."
 ---

 ## Overview

 OA.Works is a US-based non-profit project governed by our community.
-Our Advisory Committee leads our governance, and is composed of our partners, and leaders from our community.
-We’re housed at Code for Science & Society, as a fiscally sponsored project which allows us to focus on our mission while non-profit experts manage our administration.
-We’re transparent about how we’re run and we’re committed to the Principles for Open Scholarly Infrastructure.
+Our [Advisory Committee](/people/advisory-committee) leads our governance, and is composed of our [partners](/people/partners) and leaders from our community.
+We’re housed at Code for Science & Society, as a fiscally sponsored project, which allows us to focus on our mission while non-profit experts manage our administration.
+We’re transparent about how we’re run and we’re committed to the [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/).
 We believe good governance is critical to stewarding our products, being a good partner, and being a trusted community member.

 ## Advisory Committee

 Our Advisory Committee represents our community’s interests.
-Its membership draws from libraries, partners, and open advocates to broaden our perspective and align our strategies with community values.
+Its membership is drawn from libraries, partners, and open advocates to broaden our perspective and align our strategies with our community's values.
 Its job is not just to advise, it has the power to oversee our strategy, uphold our values, and support our team, all in service of our mission and vision.

 Find out more:
 - [Committee members](https://oa.works/people/advisory-committee/)
 - [Conflicts of interest](https://drive.google.com/drive/folders/1DJQKX8jUvgQLKYkSyBZSZ5DubxNj3nj6?usp=sharing)
 - [Meeting minutes](https://drive.google.com/drive/folders/1BRmxtsdw5_IIcyRCFoLPSNLs070vbl3T?usp=sharing)

 None of our Advisory Committee members are paid.
-However, we will provide compensation for up to 49% of the Advisory Committee should it enable people from unrepresented groups to participate.
+However, we are able to provide compensation of up to 49% of the Advisory Committee costs should it enable people from underrepresented groups to participate.

 ## Articles of Governance

 Articles of Governance set the rules for how organizations like ours are run.
 They’re similar to “bylaws”, but we don’t use that term to avoid confusion with Code for Science & Society’s bylaws.
 “Articles” are just sections that detail some aspect of our governance.

 Our [Articles of Governance](/about/governance/articles-of-governance) define the overall structure of OA.Works, its leadership, and critical processes.
-Ours focuses on defining the Advisory Committee’s powers, voting as its mechanism for using those powers, and creating inclusive rules for how the committee itself is composed and run.
+Ours focus on defining the Advisory Committee’s powers, voting as its mechanism for using those powers, and creating inclusive rules for how the committee itself is composed and run.

 ## Code for Science & Society

-[Code for Science & Society](https://www.codeforsociety.org/) (CS&S) is a 501(c)(3) US public charity focusing on the social and organizational infrastructure required for data to improve lives.
+[Code for Science & Society](https://www.codeforsociety.org/) (CS&S) is a 501(c)(3) US public charity focused on the social and organizational infrastructure required for data to improve lives.
 They fiscally sponsor projects to empower communities to work together and build innovative technology for the public good.
 CS&S has been sponsoring [an incredible set of projects](https://www.codeforsociety.org/fsp/projects) since 2017, specialising in supporting small open source projects in scholarly communications.

 The board of CS&S takes on the legal and fiduciary obligations of a nonprofit board of directors for their fiscally sponsored projects.
-However, OA.Works remains responsible for strategic decisions, with CS&S offering guidance when requested.
+However, OA.Works remains responsible for its strategic decisions, with CS&S offering guidance when requested.
 Our Advisory Committee can choose to set up an independent non-profit or move to another fiscal sponsor as appropriate. {#fsp}

 Our relationship with Code for Science & Society is governed by the [CS&S Fiscal Sponsorship Agreement and Policies](https://drive.google.com/file/d/1R-Xz6ni4AU6xzPB6diVO_76P6JMhbWl-/view?usp=sharing).
 This is signed by our Advisory Committee.